Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

-And the warm blankets are the bomb, those are awesome.
+The warm blankets are the bomb.
+Those are awesome.
 I would come in and immediately ask to be wrapped, cocooned in a warm blanket.
-They had these little heaters that they would put them in and they’d bring them out.
+They had these little heaters that they would put them in, and they’d bring them out.

 They’re really wonderful.
 In fact, I’ll still use them at home.
 If my kids are not feeling good, I put one in the dryer and wrap them in a warm blanket.
 I got that from the hospital.

 Tip: tell your medical team about all side effects

 If you have any type of side effects, you need to be telling your nurse.
 There’s never a side effect that you should just keep to yourself, even the embarrassing ones.